Tag Archive | how to propagate plants

 A 4′ long fixture with 2 daylight LED or fluorescent tubes makes a perfect nursery.
 Here, the plants never see a cloudy day, and you can keep a close eye on progress.

-Place the lavender cuttings close to the tubes, within 2″ or 3″.
+Place the lavender cuttings close to the tubes, within 3″.
 They should be as close as possible to the lights, but not feel heat from the fixture.
-Keep the lights on for 14-16 hours each day.
+Keep the lights on for 16-18 hours each day.

 Outdoors

 Many of us don’t have indoor space suitable for rooting lavender cuttings.
-In that case, place the pots outdoors in dappled shade, where the plants will get more bright shade than harsh sun.
-Don’t expose them to hot afternoon sun.
-Find a location out of the wind.
+In that case, place the pots outdoors in dappled shade when the temperature is suitable.
+Give them more bright shade than harsh sun.
+Don’t expose them to hot afternoon sun and find a location out of the wind.

 In a pinch, take a few cuttings and simply stick them at the edge of a planter, in light shade cast by a plant.
 I’ve been able to root many kinds of plants this way.
 Watch out for slugs, by the way, and use organic Sluggo to bait them.
 Scoop out rooted plants, and pot up for a few additional weeks of growing and getting used to full sun before planting them in the garden.